Dengie

+Dengie /ˈdɛndʒiː/ is a scattered village and civil parish in the Maldon district of Essex, England.
+It is about 2 + 1/2 mi of the nearest town (and railway station), Southminster, on the slightly higher ground to the north of Dengie Marshes.
+Dengie nature reserve is about 3 mi to the north-east.
+At the 2021 census the parish had a population of 116.
+The parish shares a grouped parish council with the neighbouring parish of Asheldham.

 It gives its name to the Dengie peninsula and hundred and to the Dengie Special Protection Area.

-The place-name 'Dengie' is first attested in a manuscript of between 709 and 745, where it appears as Deningei.
+The place-name "Dengie" is first attested in a manuscript of between 709 and 745, where it appears as Deningei.
 It appears as Daneseia in the Domesday Book of 1086.
-The name means 'Dene's island' or 'the island of Dene's people'.
+The name means "Dene's island" or "the island of Dene's people".

-The 14th-century church of St James is the parish Church for the village.
+The 14th-century church of St James is the parish church.

 Dengie Flats, offshore, was used as a bombing and strafing range by the RAF and USAAF during the Second World War, and also attracted many crash-landing aircraft bound to or from the nearby RAF Bradwell Bay airfield.

-Between 1942 and 1945 Dengie was also the site of a 10-cm "Coast Defence" radar station used to warn of enemy ships and low-flying aircraft and doodlebugs.
+Between 1942 and 1945, Dengie was also the site of a 10-cm Coast Defence radar station used to warn of enemy ships, low-flying aircraft and doodlebugs.